-If Workdays or Special Occasions are configured on the account level (as default), all the account’s skills will be working according to the account configuration, unless otherwise specified.
+- If Workdays or Special Occasions are configured on the account level (as default), all the account’s skills will be working according to the account configuration, unless otherwise specified.
+This means:

-- Same goes for workdays - in order to override a skill’s workdays, you’ll need to set the skill’s workdays field with a new workdays item to override the account level configuration.
+- The same goes for workdays - to override a skill’s workdays, you’ll need to set the skill’s workdays field with a new workdays item to override the account level configuration.
 This item should state the skill’s working hours.

-- Time to respond is presented to the consumer in some of the automatic messages (e.g. welcome message), if the brand decides to add the time to respond dynamic text.
-If the calculated time to respond is due after the next shift’s end time: The calculation of the time to respond = time until the next next shift + (response time per skill - response time per skill that already passed in the current shift)
+- Time to respond is presented to the consumer in some of the Automatic Messages (e.g. welcome message) if the brand decides to add the time to respond to dynamic text.
+If the calculated time to respond is due after the next shift’s end time: The calculation of the time to respond = time until the next shift + (response time per skill - response time per skill that already passed in the current shift)

 - Setting multiple shifts or multiple occasions on the same days and hours will result in the following aggregation behavior: